The Spagan Community Fund

 About this fund

 The Spagan Fund has been supporting community initiatives on Barra and Vatersay since 2018.
-The Board has now engaged Foundation Scotland to help develop the approach to distributing the fund.
+The Board of Coimhearsnachd Bharraidh agus Bhatarsaidh Ltd has now engaged Foundation Scotland to help develop the approach to distributing the community fund.

-A total of £60,000 in funding will be available to the community in 2025, with funding requests accepted between £1,000 to £15,000.
-Round 1 will be open exclusively to applicants who did not receive Spagan funding in 2024.
-If funds remain after Round 1, Round 2 will be launched and open to all applicants.
+A total of £60,000 in funding was available to the community in 2025, with funding requests accepted between £1,000 to £15,000.
+Round 1 was open exclusively to applicants who did not receive Spagan funding in 2024.

 As the Board of CBaB and Foundation Scotland continue to review the funding process, further improvements will be introduced over time.